rebpf/rebpf/README.md

 rebpf is a Rust library built on top of libbpf (no bcc dependency) that allows to write and load bpf program, in details this library provides:

 - A raw binding of libbpf provide by [libbpf-sys](https://github.com/alexforster/libbpf-sys).
-- A safe wrapper of libbpf (Work in progress).
+- A safe wrapper of libbpf.
-- High level ebpf api built on top of libbpf wrapper (Work in progress).
+- High level ebpf api built on top of libbpf wrapper.
 - Parse packets in bpf programs using [pdu](https://github.com/uccidibuti/pdu), for more details see [packet_parser](./examples/packet_parser).

-For more details see [rebpf](./rebpf)
+For more details see [rebpf](./rebpf).

 **Author:** Lorenzo Vannucci \<lorenzo@vannucci.io\><br/>